nus-cs2113-AY2021S1/tp/docs/UserGuide.md

   `watch <SHOWNAME> `

  Example of usage:
- `watch friends`
+ `watch Friends`

   > **[NOTE]**
   > * The show name must have already been added into the list.
   > * Refer to our section on [adding a show](#4b-add---adds-a-show) if you need help with adding a show into your watch list.

- Explanation of input: Assuming `friends` has already been added into the watch list, we use the example input `watch friends`.
+ Explanation of input: Assuming `Friends` has already been added into the watch list, we use the example input `watch Friends`.

  Before input: